 Once the mixture is about as thick as light cream (but not quite as thick as half and half) take it off the heat.
 Put in fridge, stirring occasionally for the first half hour to prevent it from congealing.

 Chill in the fridge for 2-3 hours till cold.
 Take out, add the Cream Sherry and stir well.

 Serve in glasses with a dash of nutmeg.

 This article was posted on Saturday, December 31st, 2005 at 7:29 pm and is filed under Christmas, Drinks, Eggnog, English, Holidays Around the World, Lower-fat Eggnog, Mama Lisa, New Years, Recipes of the World, Thanksgiving.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+You can skip to the end and leave a response.
+Pinging is currently not allowed.

 Leave a Reply